theycallmesef/hubot-joke-delay-punchline/README.md

 npm install hubot-joke-delay-punchline --save
 ```

-Or add `"hubot-standup-formstack-cron": ""` to your package.json dependencies
+Or add `"hubot-joke-delay-punchline": ""` to your package.json dependencies

 Then add **hubot-joke-delay-punchline** to your `external-scripts.json`: